 No. Aluminum does not burn in any normal fire scenario.
 It's classified as non-combustible under both the National Building Code of Canada and the International Building Code.

-Here’s what actually happens: aluminum has a melting point of approximately 660°C (1,220°F).
-At that temperature, it softens and eventually melts — but it doesn’t ignite, produce flame, or contribute fuel to a fire.
-A wildfire burns at 800-1,000°C in the flame front, so aluminum exposed to direct wildfire flame will deform and melt.
-But it won’t catch fire.
-It won’t spread flame to adjacent materials.
-And in the far more common scenario of wind-blown embers landing on your deck — which is how most homes actually ignite during a wildfire — aluminum doesn’t react at all.
+Here's what actually happens: aluminum has a melting point of approximately 660 degrees Celsius (1,220 degrees Fahrenheit).
+At that temperature, it softens and eventually melts, but it doesn't ignite, produce flame, or contribute fuel to a fire.
+A wildfire burns at 800 to 1,000 degrees Celsius in the flame front, so aluminum exposed to direct wildfire flame will deform and melt.
+But it won't catch fire.
+It won't spread flame to adjacent materials.
+And in the far more common scenario of wind-blown embers landing on your deck (which is how most homes actually ignite during a wildfire), aluminum doesn't react at all.
 An ember sitting on an aluminum railing post does nothing.
 The same ember on a wood railing can start a fire.

-Our railing posts are extruded from 6005-T61 aluminum, and our top and bottom rails use 6063-T6.
+Our railing posts are extruded from 6005-T61 aluminum and tested by Intertek to 315 lbs (regular wall) and 555 lbs (heavy wall).
+Our top and bottom rails use 6063-T6.
 Both are non-combustible alloys.
-The powder coat finish will char and discolour under extreme heat, but powder coating is essentially baked-on plastic powder — it doesn’t produce meaningful flame spread.
+The powder coat finish (AAMA 2604, applied in-house with Tiger Drylac and AkzoNobel powder) will char and discolour under extreme heat, but powder coating is essentially baked-on plastic powder and it doesn't produce meaningful flame spread.
 The substrate underneath remains structurally sound until you approach the melting point, which is well beyond any realistic ember exposure.

 Does glass melt in fire?

 Glass is non-combustible.
 It will not ignite, produce flame, or contribute fuel to a fire under any circumstances.
-Tempered glass — which is what’s used in railing systems — softens at around 600°C but doesn’t combust.
+Tempered glass (which is what's used in railing systems) softens at around 600 degrees Celsius but doesn't combust.

-If you’re looking at glass railing specifically for fire-prone areas, the key advantage is that glass panels create a solid barrier that blocks ember passage while being completely non-combustible themselves.
-A picket railing — even aluminum pickets — has gaps that embers can pass through.
+If you're looking at glass railing specifically for fire-prone areas, the key advantage is that glass panels create a solid barrier that blocks ember passage while being completely non-combustible themselves.
+A picket railing, even aluminum pickets, has gaps that embers can pass through.
 A glass panel is a solid wall against embers.
+On elevated decks in forested areas (like the Whistler and Christina Lake projects in our portfolio), glass railing serves double duty: the view AND the ember barrier.

 Is composite decking fire resistant?